JuanGuerrero09/apuntes/02 Master/S1 TU Dresden/00 Preparatory Courses/QGIS for Water Resources/Class 1.md

 - MAGNA-SIRGAS EPSG:3118
 For check[[https://spatialreference.org/ | EPSG]]

+>For example, EPSG:4326 means that the projection is in latitude-longitude
 ### On-the-fly reprojection (OTF)
 All layers visualised in a GIS application need to be in the same projection, so, instead of reprojection all layes to the same projection, JIS applications use On-the-fly reprohection.
 Beware!
-OTF reprojection does _not_ change the projection of layers
+> OTF reprojection does _not_ change the projection of layers but makes possible to visualize layers of different projections in the map canvas together.

 **The projection of the project**

 ### 3 Cases with projections
 1. Projection is known AND projection is assigned -> No action needed